 that arrive at NCEP.
 Its main function is to provide links to web pages

 1. NCEP receives the majority of its data from the Global Telecommunications System (GTS) and the National Environmental Satellite, Data, and Information Service (NESDIS).

 a.
-The GTS and aviation circuit bulletins are transferred from the NWS Telecommunication Operations Center (TOC/NWSTG) to NCEP's Central Operations (NCO) and networked to one of two interactive nodes on the NCEP IBM Central Computer System (IBM-CCS) (one production, one development) using LDM (Local Data Manager) and DBNet (Distributive Brokered Networking) software packages.
+The GTS and aviation circuit bulletins are transferred from the NWS Telecommunication Operations Center (TOC/NWSTG) to NCEP's Central Operations (NCO) and networked to one of two interactive nodes on the NCEP Weather & Climate Operational Supercomputing System (WCOSS) (one production, one development) using LDM (Local Data Manager) and DBNet (Distributive Brokered Networking) software packages.
 These data are then decoded from their native format and encoded into WMO BUFR format using decoder software designed by NCO's System's Integration Branch.

 c.
 NCEP receives "Level 3" radial wind data from 158 NEXRAD radar stations via the radar multicast (NIDS format).
 At eight minutes past each hour, a script runs to gather up the most recent radar data into eight pairs of files containing the raw data and a station list.
 At thirty-five minutes past each hour these raw data are superobed and encoded into BUFR format.

 d.
 NCEP receives on-site superobed Level 2 (which we call "Level 2.5") radial wind data from 158 NEXRAD radar stations via the NOAA/Radar Operations Center (ROC) Open Systems Radar Product Generator (ORPG) stream from the NWS Telecommunication Operations Center (TOC/NWSTG) .
 Raw data files arriving at NCEP are placed in a holding area.
 Twice each hour at five and thirty-five minutes past the hour, all newly arrived files are first uncompressed and then encoded into WMO BUFR format.